BOLL7708/OpenVROverlayPipe/README.md

     "properties": {
-        "headset": false, // Stay fixed to the headset "horizontal": true, // Initial alignment to the horizon, else headset "channel": 0, // Use different channels to show notifications simultaneously "hz": -1, // Animation frame rate, -1 uses the headset refresh rate instead "duration": 1000, // The time the notification stays up, in milliseconds
+        "headset": false, // Stay fixed to the headset "horizontal": true, // Initial alignment to the horizon, else headset "level": false, // Will ignore pitch of the headset and keep origin level "channel": 0, // Use different channels to show notifications simultaneously "hz": -1, // Animation frame rate, -1 uses the headset refresh rate instead "duration": 1000, // The time the notification stays up, in milliseconds